aws-samples/aws-secure-environment-accelerator/README.md

 1. You can find the latest release in the repository: https://github.com/aws-samples/aws-pbmm-accelerator/releases
 2. Download the CloudFormation template `AcceleratorInstaller.template.json`
 3. Use the template to deploy a new stack in your AWS account.
-4. Fill out the required parameters.
+4. Fill out the required parameters (at this time, set the branch to master, accept the other defaults).

 You should now see a CodePipline project in your account that deploys the Accelerator state machine.
 The Accelerator state machine should start automatically and deploy the Accelerator in your account.

+After the pipline executes, the state machine will execute (Step functions).

-### Using the Command-Line
+### Using the Command-Line (Not required if followed above process)

 Configure the AWS CLI so that CDK can deploy in the AWS account.